Site da USP

 4. Research involving the Pediatric Dentistry/Orthodontics interface

-Description: Evaluation of skeletal, dental and occlusal changes in children and adolescents before and after treatment.
-In addition, evaluations of the different materials and techniques used in interceptive and corrective orthodontics through clinical studies and using experimental animal models and in vitro evaluation are carried out.
+Description: This research line encompasses projects developed through the interaction between the fields of Pediatric Dentistry and Orthodontics.
+It evaluates skeletal, dental, and occlusal changes in children and adolescents before and after treatment, as well as various materials and techniques used in interceptive and corrective Orthodontics.
+The assessments are conducted through clinical studies, experimental animal models, and in vitro evaluations.

 5. Prevention in dentistry